The big question: What is a solo surcharge?

 Importance of Travel InsuranceRead Article

-Five Ways to Avoid the Single Surcharge While Vacationing
+Five Ways to Avoid the Single Surcharge for a Cheap Solo Vacation

 1. Pick up the phone and ask.

 As the old adage goes, “Ask, and ye shall receive.”
-This is plain common sense, and may save you having to read the other four points on this list.
+This is plain common sense and may save you from having to read the other four points on this list.

 Drop whatever you are doing right now, and call the hotel, ship, or travel agent’s office where you’re planning to go, and simply request a fee waiver.

-If you’re traveling in the shoulder (between the peak and off-peak) seasons, there is a much higher chance of getting a solo surcharge waiver, because resorts and hotels know that they won’t be booked to capacity.
+If you’re traveling in the shoulder (between the peak and off-peak) seasons, there is a much higher chance of this solo travel hack working.
+Getting a solo travel surcharge waiver during the shoulder season is possible because resorts and hotels know that they won’t be booked to capacity.

 Flexible on your destination?
 Keep an eye out for “steal deals” that arise on tour packages when the company hasn’t managed to sell all seats three months prior to setting off.